-Take some time to review the manuals for yourself – while researching information on BBB serial .dtbo files, I found several websites with inaccurate information and spotted transcription errors.
+Below are the notes from cross-referencing the BeagleBone Black System Reference Manual, the TI AM335x Datasheet, and the TI AM335x Technical Reference Manual.
+Take some time to review these manuals for yourself – several websites are out there with inaccurate information and transcription errors, so it pays to double-check.
 It is always more frustrating and challenging when multiple issues exist in code; this is one easy thing to get right.
 Also, don’t forget to examine the kernel log

 dmesg after trying to load an overlay file – many times the kernel will tell you exactly what is wrong.